dreamgrove/dreamgrove/content/balance/chickendb_dg_firstpost.md

 date: '2018-07-23'
 authors: ["Slippykins", "Iskalla"]
 published: true
+hasMath: true
-title: BFA Boomkin Theorycrafting -- introduction to chickendb
+title: BFA Boomkin Theorycrafting -- introduction to chickendb.com
 ---

 # Preamble #

-## Introduction to chickendb ##
+## Introduction to chickendb.com ##
 Hey all!

 It has been a while since I’ve been able to write up an in-depth piece of theorycrafting, and I couldn’t be more excited to share this innovative update with you all.